 When you’re experiencing grief before a loss occurs, it’s called anticipatory grief.
 When someone has a terminal illness or dementia, they and their caregivers, family members, friends and loved ones can experience anticipatory grief.

-“Anticipatory grief may look similar or different to what we typically think of as grief,” said Mairead McConnell, PhD, a psychologist with Banner Health in Tucson, AZ.
+“Anticipatory grief may look similar or different to conventional grief or what we typically think of as grief,” said Mairead McConnell, PhD, a psychologist with Banner Health in Tucson, AZ.
 “The main difference is that the loss has not yet occurred.”

 Why anticipatory grief can be challenging